-Panda Express staff forced to strip at team-building seminar that seemed like ‘a cult initiation ritual,’ lawsuit says
+Panda Express staff forced to strip at team-building seminar that seemed like a ‘cult initiation ritual,’ lawsuit says

 And then, in front of dozens of other employees, the woman was told to remove her clothing and share her inner struggles, the lawsuit said.
 Ramirez said that, combined with the forced hug, this particular portion of the seminar constituted both sexual battery and a hostile work environment.

 Panda Restaurant Group noted in its statement to The Post that it has no control or ownership interest in Alive Seminars.
-A spokesperson denied allegations that employees were required to participate in seminars, or had to do so as a prerequisite to earning promotions.
+A spokesperson denied allegations that employees were required to participate in seminars or had to do so as a prerequisite to earning promotions.

 But the lawsuit alleges that Panda Express employees at the seminar received materials featuring the fast-food chain’s logo, while attendees were also required to provide their company ID numbers to session leaders.